mantis3de/game-export-pipeline-docs/docs/features/profiles.md

 In the **Asset Preflight → Presets** tab:

-1. Pick a profile from the **Profile** dropdown.
-2. Click **Apply Profile** — its thresholds, checks, severities, engine and naming policy are written into the current settings.
+1. Pick a profile from the **Profile** dropdown — it **applies immediately**: thresholds, checks, severities, **engine** and **naming** (e.g. Unreal sets the `SM_` prefix) are written into the current settings in one step.
+2. **Apply Profile** re-applies the selected profile — useful after editing `profiles.json`.
 3. **Run Validation** to use them.

 Click **Reload** after editing `profiles.json` on disk, so the new values appear.

-!!! note "Apply is explicit"
+!!! note "Selecting applies"
-    Selecting a profile in the dropdown doesn't change anything until you click **Apply** — so a profile never silently overwrites manual tweaks.
+    Choosing a profile in the dropdown applies it at once (engine + prefix + thresholds follow).
+Any manual tweak you make afterwards stays until you pick a profile again.

+## Save your own profile (no JSON editing)

+Tweaked the thresholds, checks, naming and budgets to suit your project?
+Save them as a named profile straight from the UI:

+1. Set the **Rules file** path to your project's `profiles.json` (it's created if it doesn't exist).
+2. Click **Save Current as Profile…**, type a name (e.g. *Studio — Unity*), confirm.
+3. The current engine, thresholds, checks, naming policy, collider conventions, budgets, release threshold and active severity overrides are written into that `profiles.json` as a new profile (re-using a name updates it).
+It's selected immediately.

+Commit the file to your repo and the whole team gets the profile — no one touches JSON by hand.
+The **Asset Type** is captured too, so loading the profile restores it (built-in profiles leave your Asset Type alone).
+Machine-specific things like export paths are deliberately **not** captured, so the profile stays a portable ruleset.

 ---